SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Computational cost

 \section{Computational cost}

 There is cost to both running inference on Language Models and on evaluation their predictions on the test suites of the repositories.
 Since the evaluation can be performed on a consumer grade machine in reasonable time, we focus on the cost inferred from LLM inference.
 We report the cost for each setting in \cref{fig:cost_by_model,fig:cost_by_method}, displaying the average cost of a full inference on \swtb Lite for each model and method.
 The difference between cost of \paf and \libro is just the additional filtering step incurred by \libro.
-We note that there is actually no additional cost incurred from calling both \paf and \libro, since the examples can be re-used in both approaches.